SandroGrzicic/ScalaBuff/README.md

 ScalaBuff is a Scala [Protocol Buffers](https://developers.google.com/protocol-buffers/docs/overview) (protobuf) compiler.
 It takes .proto files and outputs valid Scala classes that can be used by your code to receive or send protobuf messages.

-The latest release version is **1.1.2**.

 Both the ScalaBuff generator and the generated Scala classes depend on Google's Java runtime for Protocol Buffers, which is provided with ScalaBuff.

 If you want to utilize ScalaBuff to generate your Scala classes from .proto sources, you'll need to either [download the source](https://github.com/SandroGrzicic/ScalaBuff/archive/master.zip) or download the packaged JAR for your Scala version from the Sonatype OSS repository.
 If you download the sources, you can easily run it from SBT.

-If you just want to use ScalaBuff-generated classes in your SBT-managed project, here's the dependency to add (located on the Sonatype OSS repository): "net.sandrogrzicic" %% "scalabuff-runtime" % "[desired_version]"
+If you just want to use ScalaBuff-generated classes in your SBT-managed project, here's the dependency to add (located on the Sonatype OSS repository): `"net.sandrogrzicic" %% "scalabuff-runtime" % "[desired_version]"`
+The latest release is **1.1.2**.

 If you'd like to use SBT with ScalaBuff to auto-generate Scala protobuf classes from .proto sources, try the [sbt-scalabuff project](https://github.com/sbt/sbt-scalabuff).